It's a Fine Day: Retrospective response

 AllMusic editor MacKenzie Wilson said the song is "melodically enchanting with loopy trance vibes and textured synth waves", noting Kirsty Hawkshaw's "dove-like vocals transcended into freewheeling soundscapes".
 In 1999, Tom Ewing of Freaky Trigger called it a "precious lullaby for a sleepless generation."
 In 2010, "It's a Fine Day" was ranked number 182 in Pitchfork Medias list of "The Top 200 Tracks of the 1990s".

 Music video

-The accompanying music video for "It's a Fine Day" was directed by David Betteridge.
+The music video for "It's a Fine Day" was directed by David Betteridge.
 It first aired in February 1992.
 The video features Kirsty Hawkshaw with her standout shaved head and bodysuit, performing and dancing against a backdrop of what is supposed to be a fine day.